Beeleigh Abbey: History

 In the year 14 Edward II (8 July 1320 - 7 July 1321), John Ammory retained the manor of Little Maldon, land in Great Maldon, and the advowsons of the abbey of Beeleigh and the hospital of St Giles at Little Maldon, acquired in exchange for the manor of Toseland (Hunts.) from John de Grey, who previously acquired the said manor, land, and advowsons from Thomas Filliol.

 After the Dissolution of the Monasteries, many of the abbey buildings were pulled down.
 In 1540, Henry VIII granted the abbey and lands to Sir John Gate, Chancellor of the Duchy of Lancaster.
 Thirty years after the land was given away there was an extension added to the abbey of a farmhouse.

 During the 18th century, the building was used as a public house.
 By the late 19th century, the buildings were in a ruinous condition, but in 1912, restoration was begun by Captain F. W. Grantham.
-In 1943, the Abbey was purchased by William Foyle, owner of Foyles bookshop.
+In 1943, the Abbey was purchased by William Foyle, co-owner of Foyles bookshop with his brother Gilbert.

 The abbey is now a private residence and is not generally open to the public, but small private groups may be shown around it by prior arrangement with the owners.
 The roofs of the resilient medieval buildings can be seen from a footpath that runs down market hill and ends following the River Chelmer.
 The abbey gardens, are now also open to the public, on specific days during the summer months.

 In 2008, the Premonstratensians returned to Essex, establishing a house at St. Philip's Priory in Chelmsford, some 8 miles from Beeleigh.
 In 2010 the Prior of St Philip's Priory and three of the canons were welcomed to Beeleigh Abbey, the first such visit by White Canons since the visit in 1955 by Father Norbert Backmund of Windberg Abbey in Bavaria.
 He was the first White Canon to have visited Beeleigh since the monastic dissolution in 1536.